Erik Heil

 Erik Heil (born 10 August 1989) is a German sailor.
 He competes in the 49er and won a place in the Qualification for the 2016 Summer Olympics together with Thomas Plößel.
 They won bronze medals at the 2016 Summer Olympics and the 2020 Summer Olympics.

+Starting in the fourth season of the SailGP in 2023 he is leading the Germany SailGP Team sponsored by Sebastian Vettel.